firebase/quickstart-unity/analytics/testapp/readme.md

       - In the `Settings for iOS` or `Settings for tvOS` panel, scroll down to `Bundle Identifier` and update the value to the `Apple bundle ID` you provided when you registered your app with Firebase.
-  - Build for iOS or tvOS
+  - Build for iOS or tvOS.
     - Select the `File > Build Settings` menu option.
     - Select either `iOS` or `tvOS` in the `Platform` list.
     - Click `Switch Platform` to enable your selection as the target platform.